SpareCores/resource-tracker/README.md

 Speedup factor: 1.11x (procfs faster)
 ```

-The server-level stats are much cheaper to collect, and there is no effective
+The system-level stats are much cheaper to collect, and there is no effective
 difference in performance between the two implementations.

 Why have both implementations then?
 The `psutil` implementation works on all